-CIRM-funded clinical trial gives siblings a second chance at life
+CIRM funded clinical trial gives siblings a second chance at life

 written by Holly Alyssa MacCormick Image Credit: The Langenhop Family Alicia Langenhop was seven months pregnant with her third child when she and her husband, Jon, learned that their two toddlers had a life-threatening immune disease called leukocyte adhesion deficiency-1 (LAD-1).
-The odds of being born with LAD-1 are rare, literally one-in-a-million, but the disease is genetic, so the Langenhop’s unborn child had a roughly 25 … Continue reading CIRM-funded clinical trial gives siblings a second chance at life
+One in a million LAD-1 is extremely rare—about one in a million births—but because … Continue reading CIRM funded clinical trial gives siblings a second chance at life

-Closer to Cures: Stanford researcher Crystal Mackall discusses progress on clinical trials for rare cancers of the brain and spine with no known cure.
+Stanford researcher Crystal Mackall discusses progress on rare cancers clinical trials

-Written by Holly Alyssa MacCormick In 2023, the California Institute for Regenerative Medicine (CIRM) funded a clinical trial led by Stanford researcher Crystal Mackall, MD, to investigate a possible therapy for rare brain and spinal tumors that arise from a specific genetic mutation, known as H3K27M.
-These cancers are devastating.
-Each year, about 1,000 people … Continue reading Closer to Cures: Stanford researcher Crystal Mackall discusses progress on clinical trials for rare cancers of the brain and spine with no known cure.
+Written by Holly Alyssa MacCormick In 2023, the California Institute for Regenerative Medicine (CIRM) funded a clinical trial led by Stanford researcher Crystal Mackall, MD, to investigate a possible therapy for rare brain and spinal tumors.
+Devastating cancers These cancers, that arise from a specific genetic mutation, known as H3K27M, are devastating.
+Each year, about … Continue reading Stanford researcher Crystal Mackall discusses progress on rare cancers clinical trials

 Winner of Beast Games becomes champion for his son’s rare disease

-Written by Holly Alyssa MacCormick You can do a lot with $10 million.
-Yet, when Jeffrey Randall Allen won the largest prize in game show history on Amazon Prime Video’s Beast Games there was only one thing he wanted to spend his $10 million on—research that might help find a cure for his son’s rare … Continue reading Winner of Beast Games becomes champion for his son’s rare disease
+You can do a lot with $10 million.
+Yet, when Jeffrey Randall Allen won the largest prize in game show history on Amazon Prime Video’s Beast Games there was only one thing he wanted to spend his $10 million on—research that might help find a cure for his son’s rare disease.
+“When my youngest son, … Continue reading Winner of Beast Games becomes champion for his son’s rare disease

 Turning Hope into Reality: How a Genetic Therapy Helped Connor

-Photo credit: n-Lorem Connor Dalby is a 15-year-old teenager who loves music and the beach, but his journey has been far from ordinary.
-Diagnosed with a rare mutation in the SCN2A gene, his life has been filled with challenges.
-From the time he was just a few weeks old, he had trouble sleeping and struggled … Continue reading Turning Hope into Reality: How a Genetic Therapy Helped Connor
+Photo credit: n-Lorem Connor Dalby is a 15‑year‑old who loves music and the beach, but his journey has been anything but ordinary.
+He was diagnosed with a rare mutation in the SCN2A gene, bringing significant challenges into his life.
+A few weeks after birth, he struggled with sleep and persistent stomach issues.
+By eight months … Continue reading Turning Hope into Reality: How a Genetic Therapy Helped Connor

 Joining the movement to fight rare diseases